Manafon: Notable vicars

 Notable former vicars include the poets Gwallter Mechain and R. S. Thomas.

 Gwallter Mechain (Walter of Mechain) was the bardic name of Walter Davies (1761 – 1849), who was a Welsh poet, editor, translator, antiquary and Anglican clergyman, born Llanfechain, Montgomeryshire.
 He went studied at Trinity College, Cambridge, where he received his MA in 1803.
 He was then awarded the living of Llanwyddelan and in 1807 became vicar of Manafon, where he remained for 30 years and did most of his literary work.

 Davies was closely associated with the London Welsh, especially the Gwyneddigion Society, and the revival of the Cymmrodorion Society in 1820.
 He was a keen supporter of eisteddfodau, where he won many prizes, and he played an important role in establishing provincial eisteddfodic societies.

 R. S. Thomas (1913 – 2000) was rector of Manafon from 1942 to 1954.
-It was during his time in Manafon that he first began to study Welsh and that he published his first three volumes of poetry, The Stones of the Field (1946), An Acre of Land (1952) and The Minister (1953).
+It was during his time in Manafon that he began to study Welsh and published his first three volumes of poetry, The Stones of the Field (1946), An Acre of Land (1952) and The Minister (1953).
 Thomas's poetry achieved a breakthrough with the publication, in 1955, of his fourth book, Song at the Year's Turning, with an introduction by poet John Betjeman.
 This, in effect a collected edition of his first three volumes, was critically very well received.

+Other notable residents

+Evan Davies (almanac-maker) (fl.
+1720 - 1750), philomath and almanac-maker.